 Dopesick Soundtrack: Every Song in Episode 2 “Breakthrough Pain”

-- “Drop” by The Jesus and Mary Chain (00:25:00): The Dopesick soundtrack music scores a restaurant scene.
+- “Drop” by The Jesus and Mary Chain (00:25:00): The Dopesick soundtrack song scores a restaurant scene.
 Bridget drinks a glass of wine.
 “Drop” continues as the DEA agent remembers meeting with Paul (Raúl Esparza) in 1999.

 - “Christmas Ain’t Like Christmas Anymore” by Kitty Wells (00:32:00): Samuel and Billy visit a market called Nancy’s.
 An employee named Bo takes their order.
 The music fades as Billy reveals that he’s not close with his father.